Play It As It Lays, by Joan Didion. Book Report #6 (2022)

 In 1970, Didion was better known for her essays describing the 60s “counter-culture”, but her highly anticipated second novel (her first was Run, River from 1963) was somewhat polarizing for its unusual style, which takes a bit of getting used to.

-The story is about Maria, an actress, socialite, wife, mother, and troubled person in Hollywood.
-Maria is estranged from her husband (Carter, a director) over his frequent absences and infidelity, her recent affair with another Hollywood person, her subsequent pregnancy and abortion, and the ongoing challenges of dealing with their 4-year-old child who is in care for some unspecified reason.
+SPOILER ALERT: The story is about Maria, an actress, socialite, wife, mother, and troubled person in Hollywood.
+Maria is estranged from her husband (Carter, a director) over his frequent absences and infidelity, her own recent affair with another Hollywood person, her subsequent pregnancy and abortion, and the ongoing challenges of dealing with their 4-year-old child who is in care for some unspecified reason.
 Maria proceeds to make a series of questionable decisions and bizarre actions, culminating in her committal to some other kind of care for her obvious mental health and psychiatric problems.
+SPOILER ENDS.

 There is not a single character in the story that is appealing or likeable.
 They are universally selfish, vain, cruel, and lazy, and all unhappy for no good reason other than that their bar for happiness is set either unreachably high or so ill-defined as to be unachievable.
 Each is repeatedly asked to describe what they want or need from life or from each other, and each either lies, says, “nothing, I’m fine”, or remains petulantly silent.
 I think the reader is meant to have some sympathy for Maria as the centre of the story, but she gives as much misery as she gets and then some.
 Maria is also the alleged narrator of the story and is as unreliable as they come.
 For a while, I thought perhaps the daughter was imaginary – either never existed or recently deceased – but after a while realized that that was just me trying to come up with a way to feel sorry for Maria.